gulshantelkar/Library_management/README.md

 2. Open `main.java` in IntelliJ.
 3. Click the run button to execute the file, creating the `library.db` database.

+##Additional Info:
+-if you dont want check the database
+-you can directly proceed to the console( see the demo)

 ## Database Configuration using TablePlus: